 In Virginia, significantly more public services are available to children in need of mental and behavioral health treatment than to adults in need of similar services.
 As a result, once they turn 18, youth may no longer receive all the assistance that was previously provided.
 It is critical that the Commonwealth focus additional resources on transitional age youth (ages 16 to 24) who have received intensive mental/behavioral health services and/or been in out-of-home placements, to ensure they receive the essential services needed for a successful transition to adulthood.
-Services from which transitional youth typically age out include children's mental health services; homebased services supports; case management; supervised, supported, or group home settings; educational support; specialized vocational support, preparation, and counseling; preparation for independent living; and, social skills training.
+Services from which transitional youth typically age out include children's mental health services; home-based services supports; case management; supervised, supported, or group home settings; educational support; specialized vocational support, preparation, and counseling; preparation for independent living; and, social skills training.
 (Updates and reaffirms previous position.)
-(Note: The Fairfax-Falls Church Community Services Board recommended that the Board of Supervisors retain this position in the 2020 Human Services Issue Paper.)